woahdae/simple_xlsx_reader/README.md

 Excel seems to *always* use this feature, and while it potentially makes the xlsx files themselves smaller, it makes stream parsing the files more memory-intensive because we have to load the whole shared strings reference table before parsing the main sheets.
-At least now it does so without slurping the Nokogiri representation into memory.
+SimpleXlsxReader does so without slurping the Nokogiri representation into memory, but this feature can still be a memory hog.

 For large files, say 100k rows and 20 columns, the shared strings array can be a million strings and ~200mb.
 If someone has a clever idea about making this